tauri-apps/tauri-docs/docs/api/js/classes/window.WindowManager.md

 ▸ **setMinSize**(`size`): `Promise`<`void`\>

-Sets the window minimum inner size.
-If the `size` argument is not provided, the constraint is unset.
+Sets the window min size.
+If the `size` argument is not provided, the min size is unset.

 **`example`**
 ```typescript